 - Dimensions 7 3/4 × 11 1/2 × 8 in.
 (19.7 × 29.2 × 20.3 cm)

 - Credit Line Gift of Mr. and Mrs. Dwight M. Beeson, 1979.220a-b

 - Marks On the underside impressed WEDGWOOD

 - Inscription None

-- Provenance With Fred J. Tongue, Santa Monica, CA; purchased by Dwight and Lucille Beeson, Birmingham 1966; by gift to the Birmingham Museum of Art 1979
+- Provenance Dealer Fred J. Tongue, Santa Monica, California; purchased by Dwight and Lucille Beeson, Birmingham 1966; by gift to the Birmingham Museum of Art 1979